 Scottish Highers / Advanced Highers

-Interdisciplinary Science Foundation Programme (CFGO): Successful completion of the year with an overall score of at least 65%
+Interdisciplinary Science with Foundation Year: Successful completion of the year with an overall score of at least 65%

-Interdisciplinary Foundation Programme (PHE): Successful completion of the year with an overall score of at least 65%
+Interdisciplinary Studies with Preparation for Higher Education: Successful completion of the year with an overall score of at least 65%

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.